Mini Implants

 What are the Risks?

-4. The use of tobacco, including cigarette smoking as well as excessive alcohol consumption can cause an increased failure rate of dental implants by 3%.
+- The use of tobacco, including cigarette smoking as well as excessive alcohol consumption can increase the chance of failure of the dental implants by around 3%.

-6. In rare cases, temporary or permanent numbness may occur in the tongue, lip(s), chin, or jaws as a result of this procedure as well as the possibility of sinus involvement in my upper jaw.
+- Temporary or permanent numbness may occur rarely in the tongue, lip(s), chin, or jaws as a result of this procedure as well as the possibility of sinus involvement in the upper jaw.
 Although cases occurring with Mini Implants are extremely rare